moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the next block of code, we create a collision object.
-The first thing to notice is that it is being placed in the frame of the robot.
+The first thing to notice is that it is being placed in the coordinate frame of the robot.
 If we had a perception system that reported the location of obstacles in our scene, then this is the sort of message it would build.
 Because this is just an example, we are creating it manually.
 One thing to notice at the end of this block of code is that we set the operation on this message to ``ADD``.